MahsaMonshizade/metagenomics_confounder_free/Readme.md

 10. ~~Read train.py carefully (Yuhui)~~
 11. ~~Pretraining on the wole crc dataset (Yuhui)~~
 12. Early stop control (*Yuhui: I observed that different folds converge at different epochs, so an early stopping strategy needs to be implemented.*)
+13. Make the configurations for different datasets been used separately

 11. Try different loss function instead of pearson loss function
 13. For the **CRC dataset**, remove **age** and **BMI** as they are potential confounders.